"Thanks in advance"

 Instead: Be honest.
 Rip off that bandage in one swift motion: "I'm sorry, but that is never going to happen."

 How illuminating.
 Thank you for clarifying that the thing you just said is a thing you are saying.
+These are the phrases that make you seem trustworthy.

 Instead: Show an ounce of empathy and ask, "Do you understand what I'm trying to say?"